 Hustlermoneyblog has partnered with CardRatings for our coverage of credit card products.
 Hustlermoneyblog and CardRatings may receive a commission from card issuers.

-The Chase Ink Business PreferredSM is offering cardholders 80,000 bonus points which is rewarded after completing $5,000 on purchases in the first 3 months from account opening.
-In other terms, you can earn $1,000 in travel when you redeem through Chase Ultimate Rewards portal.
+The Chase Ink Business PreferredSM is offering 100k bonus points after you spend $15,000 on purchases in the first 3 months from account opening.
+That’s $1,250 toward travel when redeemed through Chase Ultimate Rewards®.

-If traveling isn’t what you are looking for you can definitely redeem your 80k points for other items such as cash back, gift cards, etc through the rewards portal.
+If traveling isn’t what you are looking for you can definitely redeem your bonus points for other items such as cash back, gift cards, etc through the rewards portal.

 Editor’s Note: You may not know this, but if you ever sell something on eBay, Craigslist, or do any freelance work, your business is called sole proprietorship.
 Simply use your name as business ID and Social Security number as tax ID on your application to apply.